crytic/awesome-ethereum-security/README.md

 # Awesome Ethereum Security [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A curated list of awesome Ethereum security references, guidance, tools, and more.

-Originally maintained by Trail of Bits.
-Updated and maintained by [Sleepy](https://twitter.com/morphean_sec)
+Join Trail of Bits for a free Ethereum Office Hours session by reserving a slot on Calendly.
+An engineer from Trail of Bits will assist you in applying advanced security (tools)[#tools] and practices to your smart contract code.

 ## Contents